casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/dotnet-app.md

 | CallbackUrl  | The path of the callback URL for your Casdoor application, will be `casdoor://callback` if not provided | `CasdoorVariables.cs` |
 | ClientSecret | The Client Secret of your Casdoor application                                                           | `CasdoorVariables.cs` |

-If you don't set these parameters, this project will use the [Casdoor online demo](https://door.casdoor.com) as the defult Casdoor server and use the [Casnode](https://door.casdoor.com/applications/app-casnode) as the default Casdoor application.
+If you don't set these parameters, this project will use the [Casdoor online demo](https://door.casdoor.com) as the default Casdoor server and use the [Casnode](https://door.casdoor.com/applications/app-casnode) as the default Casdoor application.

 ## Running